Principal Lawyer and Head of Operations - Abuse Law, Human Rights and Public Inquiries

 I have over 15 years’ experience in personal injury law, having qualified as a solicitor in 2005.

-Although my background lies within all types of personal injury cases, I have for many years specialised in representing victims and survivors of abuse and assault, both recent and non-recent, adults and children.
-Some of these cases can also involve complex human rights issues and I am also a human rights specialist in this area of law as well as acting for families at inquests and associated Human Rights Act claims.
-I am also a specialist in Public Inquiry work, having represented clients at the Independent Inquiry into Child Sexual Abuse (IICSA).
+Although my background lies within all types of personal injury cases, I have for many years specialised in two areas: representing victims and survivors of abuse and assault, both recent and non-recent, adults and children, and also acting in public inquiries.
+Some of my cases can also involve complex human rights issues and I am also a human rights specialist as well as acting for families at inquests and associated Human Rights Act claims.
+My specialist Public Inquiry work includes representing clients at the Independent Inquiry into Child Sexual Abuse (IICSA).